harnets/multiverse/README.md

 ```

-Start up the container, execute the git clone of code and perform the compilation
+Start up the container, clone the code using git, and then perform the compilation.

 ```
 sudo docker exec -it  multiverse_net  /bin/bash